 A. I am head of a jewelry manufacturing unit in India.
 We use bombing for improving finishing of jewellery.
 For recovery we were using electrolysis method.
 However recently there is problem in recovery. it may be due to high silver content in the liquid waste.
 Someone told me there is another method which uses addition of HCL.
 Can somebody explain details of the process using HCl for recovery.Dinesh Kumar Sinha

 Jewelry Manufacturing - Noida, UP, India

-I am so interesting with bombing method , because I never heard this method
+I am so interested in bombing method because I never heard this method.

-than the second in Hydrogen Peroxide and warm water
+(the first I know potassium cyanide, then the second is Hydrogen Peroxide and warm water).

 CRAFTSMAN IN PLATING SHOP - SURAKARTA, INDONESIA

 I need help. how can we recover gold?
 And for cyanide bomb, we have to add hydrogen peroxide drop by drop or all of it in same time?